gewnwong/cse15l-lab-reports/ResearchingCommands.md

     emeralds
     written_2/travel_guides/berlitz1/WhereToLakeDistrict.txt:        Buttermere is one of the pearls of the Lake district.

-Explanation of function: The ```-i``` option for ```grep``` looks through the files in a given directory to return the ones matching the given pattern (in quotation marks) without regard for case in the pattern.
+Explanation of function: The ```-i``` option for ```grep``` looks through the files in a given directory to print the lines of a file matching the given pattern (in quotation marks) without regard for case in the pattern.
 This is useful because it is less picky with syntax, and may be helpful if one is looking for all occurances of a pattern, regardless of capitalization techniques.

 https://man7.org/linux/man-pages/man1/grep.1.html